You are now in the main content area

 • If you have concerns pertaining to a specific course, you are urged to address these issues with the appropriate instructor at the earliest possible date.

-If the issues are not resolved, speak with the Course Coordinator; if further discussion is needed, make an appointment with the Associate Chair, Lorella Di Cintio.
+If the issues are not resolved, speak with the Course Coordinator; if further discussion is needed, make an appointment with the Undergraduate Program Director, Lorella Di Cintio.

 When raising concerns, please remember that there are often conflicting perspectives on issues and that everyone in SID is doing their best to make the School operate in the most positive manner.